Key Takeaways

 Technological Sophistication and Social Tactics

-While the technical sophistication of cyber-attacks continues to grow, social engineering remains effective due to its reliance on social tactics rather than technological exploits.
-This approach enables attackers to bypass even the most advanced security measures, as it targets the human aspect directly.
-Social engineering attacks can lead to or happen alongside more complex threats, opening the door for further attacks.
+While the technical sophistication of cyberattacks continues to grow, social engineering remains effective because it relies on social tactics rather than technological exploits.
+This approach enables attackers to bypass even the most advanced security measures by targeting the human element directly.
+Social engineering attacks can lead to or happen alongside more involved threats, opening the door for further attacks.

 How Hackers Gather Information Through Social Engineering

 A critical aspect of social engineering is the collection of information about the target.
-Attackers often gather data from sources like social media, public records, and online platforms, spending considerable time.
+Attackers often gather data from sources such as social media, public records, and online platforms, spending considerable time doing so.
 This information enables them to personalize their attacks, increasing their chances of success.
 For example, knowledge of personal interests can make a phishing email more appealing, while understanding an individual’s work role can help tailor pretexting attacks.

 Manipulation Techniques

 Social engineering relies heavily on manipulation techniques that influence decision-making processes and induce victims to divulge confidential information or perform specific actions.
-Techniques include using authority, reciprocation, commitment, and social proof, alongside more complex psychological manipulations.
-By creating scenarios where the victim feels compelled to act in a certain way, social engineers skillfully navigate through the layers of trust and skepticism that typically protect individuals from deceit.
+Techniques include authority, reciprocation, commitment, and social proof, as well as more complex psychological manipulations.
+By creating scenarios that compel the victim to act in a certain way, social engineers skillfully navigate the layers of trust and skepticism that typically protect individuals from deceit.

 Also read: Social Engineering Attacks: Techniques and Prevention